 Rub the mustard paste all over the roast.

 Whisk the remaining garlic junkie seasoning with the minced fresh rosemary in a bowl and coat the rib roast with it on all sides.
-Make sure even the bones are coated as it all adds flavor.
+Make sure even the prime rib bones are coated, as it all adds flavor.

 Then, let the roast come to room temperature before grilling.

-Next, grill the prime rib over indirect heat until it reaches an internal temp of 120F or your desired temp.
-It will continue to cook in when seared and resting.
-Pull it from the grill 5 to 10 degrees below your preferred temp.
+Next, grill the prime rib over indirect heat until it reaches an internal temp of 120F or your desired temperature.
+It will continue to cook when seared and resting due to carryover cooking.
+Pull it from the grill 5 to 10 degrees below your preferred temperature.

 Finish the prime rib with a sear by heating the cast iron over direct heat and placing the roast back in the pan, searing evenly on all sides.